We have pulled together this handy Q&A page to help with any questions you may have about the new distillery.

 How will the distillery impact on the trade of other businesses locally?

 Due to the year-round appeal of the distillery we expect an increase in visitors to the town in a typical off season which is expected to be a benefit to surrounding businesses.
-For those businesses currently selling Whitby Gin we plan to offer incentives to their customers in the form of tour discounts if purchases are made in these local shops.
+For those businesses currently selling Whitby Gin we plan to offer incentives to their customers in the form of tour discounts.

 How long will the building work take?